hughfdjackson/ele/README.markdown

 Ele is a super-simple logging library.
 It lets you:

 * store clones of non-function JS values (taking a 'JSON clone'\* of all object values)
-* wrap any function to create a new function whose return values are auto-logged
+* wrap any function to create a new function whose returns and arguments are auto-logged
 * See the timestamp associated with any occurance of logging